jserv/unix-v1/tools/apout/README.md

 some form of Unix; you may need to change some header file includes etc.
 See `defines.h' for the details.

-If you define the C pre-processor macro `DEBUG' in the `Makefile`, then this includes debugging code into the program.
-I use it quite heavily when trying to fix niggling problems.

 If you remove the `-DEMU211` macro definition from the `Makefile`, the emulation of 2.11BSD will not be compiled in to the simulator.
 Similarly, if you remove the `-DEMUV1` macro definition from the Makefile, the emulation of 1st and 2nd